adjust/xamarin_sdk/doc/xamarin_ios.md

 ### 3. Add reference to adjust iOS binding project

-After you have successfully added adjust iOS bindings project to your solution, you should add a reference to it in your iOS application project properties.
+After you have successfully added adjust iOS bindings project to your solution, you should add a reference to it in your iOS app project properties.

 <a href="url"><img src="https://github.com/adjust/sdks/blob/xamarin/Resources/xamarin/ios/reference_ios_binding.png" align="center" height="400" width="650" ></a>